Early detection of scoliosis

 The established system is founded on the latest international scientific research and guidelines.
 The corset wear time as well as X-ray monitoring and check-ups are established in a treatment protocol.

-The goals of the Ortholutions RSC® Brace Systems:
+The goals of the Original Ortholutions RSC® Brace Systems:

 – Stopping the progression of scoliosis.